qmk/qmk_firmware/keyboards/zygomorph/keymaps/kageurufu/readme.md

 NKRO_ENABLE = no            # Nkey Rollover - if this doesn't work, see here: https://github.com/tmk/tmk_keyboard/wiki/FAQ#nkro-doesnt-work
 RGBLIGHT_ENABLE = yes       # Enable global lighting effects.
-Do not enable with RGB Matrix LED_ANIMATIONS = yes        # LED animations LED_MIRRORED = no           # Mirror LEDs across halves (enable DIP 1 on slave, and DIP 2 and 3 on master) RGB_MATRIX_ENABLE = no      # Enable per-key coordinate based RGB effects.
+Do not enable with RGB Matrix LED_ANIMATIONS = yes        # LED animations RGB_MATRIX_ENABLE = no      # Enable per-key coordinate based RGB effects.
 Do not enable with RGBlight (+8500) RGB_MATRIX_KEYPRESSES = no  # Enable reactive per-key effects.
 Can be very laggy (+1500) RGBLIGHT_FULL_POWER = no    # Allow maximum RGB brightness.
 Otherwise, limited to a safe level for a normal USB-A port